Thomas-Walker-Lynch/DA2X/doc/context.md

 ## Bound buffers

-  Suppose that for each conveyance we statically allocate dedicated memory for context, and perhaps also for arguments.
-Hence there would be one dedicated buffer per conveyance.
+  Suppose that for each sequence we statically allocate dedicated memory for context, and perhaps also for arguments.
+Hence there would be one dedicated buffer per sequence.

-  This would be inefficient as all conveyances would be reserving allocated memory even when they are not called.
+  This would be inefficient as all sequences would be reserving allocated memory even when they are not called.
 However, it is not much memory, and there are a number of computational advantages: 1) It gets rid of the stack bottleneck.
 2) it is easy for the processor to get ahead in computation 3) simpler for the compiler optimizer to reason